helenalizlopez/Evaluation-of-Convolutional-Neural-Networks-models-for-pneumonia-diagnosis-master/README.md

 │   ├── model_125_0.ipynb <br/>
 │   └── model_pneumonia_0.ipynb <br/>
 │ <br/>
-├── create_kfold_datasets.ipynb: generate different subsets from the original one. <br/>
+├── create_kfold_datasets.ipynb: it generates different subsets from the original one. <br/>
 │ <br/>
 ├── heatmap_byfold.ipynb: eXplainable AI technique to generate a heatmap for each class (Consolidation/ No <br/>
 │   consolidation) for a model. <br/>